Remote Desktop is a feature of Windows that allows you to access another computer through the Internet.

 Note: For UI departmentally managed computers, contact your local IT support provider to discuss remote desktop access.

-What are the Requirements for Remote Desktop?
+What are the requirements for Remote Desktop?

 To use Remote Desktop you will need the following:

-- A host computer running Windows XP Professional or later.
+- A host computer that:

 How Does Remote Desktop Work?

-Once you have configured your computer (the host) for Remote Desktop, you can connect to it from another computer on the Internet by using the Remote Desktop Client, which is pre installed on any Windows XP Professional or later version of a Windows machine.
-The Remote Desktop Client can be downloaded and installed on Mac OS X computers.
-You will also need the hostname or IP address for your host computer to connect from a client computer.
+Once you have configured your computer (the host) for Remote Desktop, you can connect to it from another computer on the Internet by using the Remote Desktop Client, which is pre-installed on any Windows 7 or later version of a Windows machine.
+The Remote Desktop Client can be downloaded and installed on macOS computers.
+You will also need your host computer's hostname or IP address to connect from a client computer.